MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 ### Step 7: Turn off flashing lights while sleeping
 *This part is referred from the [clover s3 sleep tutorial](https://gist.github.com/raenye/d6645d7039a6136ccfb055e0f8517698):*

-During S3 sleep, the power on led on the left side double-blinks.
-If you're annoyed by the keyboard backlight double-blinking, this can be disabled in Armoury Crate->System->Lighting->Settings:
+During S3 sleep, the power-on led on the left side double-blinks.
+If you're annoyed by the blinking led (and want to save a little bit more battery), this can be disabled in Armoury Crate->System->Lighting->Settings:

 ![Alt text](image-4.png)